 This part is subjective, there is no right or wrong, better or worse.
-Two products adopt a different user interface.
+Two products adopt different user interfaces.
 It is really a matter of choice as to what you prefer as an individual.
 The user interface plays a pivotal role in shaping the overall user experience of any knowledge management tool.

 God damn you dark mode!!!
-This is probably one of the most asked features in our community and it has become a thing in our team so I had to put it here 😂
+This was probably one of the most asked features in our community and at some point it became a thing in our team so I had to put it here 😂

-Both teams have adopted a user-centric approach which takes into account users’ feedback and suggestions seriously when it comes to product development.
+Both teams have adopted a user-centric approach that takes into account users’ feedback and suggestions seriously when it comes to product development.
 (Check our roadmap and user feedback here.)

-I know the Scrintal team approach is pretty much appreciated by the users and set us apart from many other companies but Hepta team is following the same approach so there is not really a difference here.
+I know the Scrintal team approach is pretty much appreciated by the users and set us apart from many other big companies, but the Hepta team is following a similar approach so I don't think there is a major difference here.

 Both products offer a yearly plan at the time this article was written.
-We released our early-access-plan on September 29 at $60/year.
-You can read our reasoning behind deciding this price in this article here.
+We have our early-access Personal Pro plan at $60/year.
+While Heptabase offers their yearly plan for $107.88/year.

-There are of course differences and like I said above, Heptabase is currently offering more functionalities given their longer development time – without undermining their teams’ hard work.
+There are of course differences, and as I said above, Heptabase is currently offering more functionalities given their longer development time – without undermining their teams’ hard work.

 But over time, it is likely that both products will offer more similar features but keep differentiating on the design philosophy and who they target as their main user base.

-The target user decision will determine which type of features and integrations they build and how the products evolve over time.
+The target user decision will determine which type of features and integrations they will build and how the products will evolve over time.

 So what should you do?
 Hard to tell huh?

-To be honest, I believe these are two robust products, still in beta with huge development upsides.
+To be honest, I believe these are two strong products with huge development upsides.

 In terms of company vision, I can only speak on behalf of the Scrintal team.
-We have a clear vision to empower people’s visual creativity so they convert their cluttered ideas into meaningful outcomes – and make sense of complex situations that text-heavy products are unable to help with.
+We have a clear mission to empower people’s visual creativity, so they convert their cluttered ideas into meaningful outcomes.
+Our approach tries to harmonize the dynamic nature of idea generation with the precision of knowledge organization.